 The Postal Service’s Government Relations and Public Policy department plays a critical role in developing the organization’s legislative strategy, coordinating information sharing across government, and facilitating transparency and communication with Congress and other federal agencies.

-In April 2022, the President signed into law the Postal Service Reform Act of 2022, critically important legislation that, when paired with the full implementation of the Delivering for America Plan, will help sustain our mission to provide reliable and affordable service to every address in America six days, and sometimes seven days, a week.
+In April 2022, the President signed into law the Postal Service Reform Act of 2022, critically important legislation that, when paired with the full implementation of the Delivering for America Plan, will help financially and operationally sustain our mission to provide reliable and affordable service to every address in America six days, and sometimes seven days, a week.

 We welcome the important reforms required by the legislation and have already begun to implement the law’s new requirements, including developing an interactive public dashboard to improve transparency about our service performance.
-As a part of our work to implement the Delivering for America Plan and provide service excellence to the American people, including capitalizing on the reach of our vast network when relevant new growth opportunities are identified, we’re also working on the following key initiatives:
+As a part of our work to implement the Delivering for America Plan, and provide service excellence to the American people, including capitalizing on the reach of our vast network when relevant new growth opportunities are identified, we’re also working on the following key initiatives:

 In recent years, rapidly declining mail volumes and shifting customer demand due to the growth in e-commerce have dramatically changed our marketplace.
 To effectively serve our customers in the 21st century, the Postal Service has published a 10-year plan, Delivering for America, to return the organization to financial sustainability and achieve service excellence.

 The strategies and initiatives outlined in our plan include adopting new technologies, adjusting our network, and innovating our products and services to meet the needs of today’s customers.
 Congress will play an important role in providing oversight to that process, and the Government Relations and Public Policy Department is committed to our role in facilitating communication, education, and ensuring transparency from the Postal Service.